RBK-D-IT/digital-development-playbook/docs/general-development-practices/software-development-lifecycle.md

 - **Key Activities**:
   - Configure the project in a local environment, using templates and repositories.
   - Set up a new repository or initialize the project based on an API template.
-  - Follow the branching strategy (e.g., GitHub Flow) by creating feature branches for development work.
+  - Follow the [branching strategy](../general-development-practices/branching-strategy.md) by creating feature branches for development work.
   - Develop, code, and write unit tests, integration tests, and E2E tests.
   - Deploy to a development environment for initial tests.